NineWoranop/tom-token-example/README.md

 ```
 truffle deploy --reset
 OR
-02_deploy.bat
+03_deploy.bat
 ```

-4. Test connect to Truffle and Press Ctrl+C for exit
+4. Test connect to Truffle (develop environment) and Press Ctrl+C for exit
 ```
 truffle develop
 ```